 The conditions are now viewed as overlapping challenges that must be treated together.
 Each issue will be addressed in the context of the other which increases the likelihood of a successful rehabilitation.
 Our therapists are certified as dual diagnosis professionals who are trained to help you or your loved one recover from multiple types of issues at the same time.

 What Drug and Alcohol Rehabilitation Programs Offer Individual Therapy?

 When you have made the decision to seek help for your issues, you will soon find that there are many different routes you can choose from in terms of the type of rehab you attend.
 These include:

-Residential (Inpatient): With residential care, clients reside at our program facility in Arizona 24/7 for the duration of the program.
+Inpatient (inpatient): With inpatient care, clients reside at our program facility in Arizona 24/7 for the duration of the program.
 The rehab facility provides rooms, meals, and treatment, making it easy for you to focus on recovery instead of logistical details.
 This level of care is best for many people who are seeking help because it oftentimes allows you around-the-clock access to licensed, trained therapists and professionals who can help you with any issues or concerns.
+This is also when detoxification (detox) may take place if needed.
 Your days may be filled with counseling sessions, meetings, group therapy, holistic treatment, and other activities.

 Aftercare: Once you have successfully completed either an inpatient or outpatient program, your work is not done.
 Addiction is a life-long struggle that will require active work on your part well into the future.
 Aftercare services allow you a chance to stay in touch with fellow alumni, keeping your sober support network close at hand to help you prevent relapse.